Holographic DC SQUID in the presence of dark matter: Numerical results

-We also investigated the influence of increasing the Gaussian packet decay length $\lambda$ on the current-phase relation of one of the SQUID's Josephson junctions.
-By implementing to our code various values of $\la$ (from 1 to 5), we have found out an interesting behavior which is depicted in figure \ref{fig:jc_lambda}.
+We also investigated the influence of increasing the Gaussian packet decay length $\lambda$ on the current-phase relation of one of the holographic SQUID's Josephson junctions.
+By implementing to our code various values of $\la$ (from 1 to 5), we have found out an interesting behaviour which is depicted in figure \ref{fig:jc_lambda}.
 It envisages the critical Josephson current as a function of the wavelength of the decay length $\la$.
-This plot might be interpreted as the sensitivity of the SQUID on {\it dark matter} sector and it is a very interesting result from the experimental point of view.
-Namely, by adjusting the size of the normal/insulating part of the Josephson junctions one can tune up the system to react most sensitively on the desired mass (wavelength) of an investigated particle.
-The obtained value of the optimal $\la\approx 1.5$ is correlated, as it is expected to be, with the width $w$ of the normal region of the junction affected by the {\it hidden sector} particle.
-Having a possible range of masses of the searched object this property gives us a possibility to prepare an adequate detector for it.
+This plot might be interpreted as the sensitivity of the holographic SQUID on detecting {\it dark matter} sector.
+On the other hand, it is a very interesting result and may constitute a guidance for future experiments.
+Namely, by adjusting the size of the normal/insulating part of the holographic Josephson junctions one can tune up the system to react most sensitively on possible detection of {\it dark particle}.
+The obtained value of the optimal $\la\approx 1.5$ is correlated, as it is expected to be, with the width $w$ of the normal region of the junction affected by the {\it hidden particles}.

+Having a possible range of the Gaussian packet decay length $\lambda$, one receives a possibility to prepare an adequate detector for measurements.
 In the present approach we are assuming that the {\it dark matter} particle passes the center of the junction.
-In real experiment one expects the {\it dark matter} particle to move slightly off the center.
-In such situation the sensitivity can be roughly read of from the curve shown in figure \ref{fig:jc_lambda}, as the decrease/increase of $\la$ can mimic the distance of the wave packet from the center of the junction.
+However, one expects that {\it dark particles} move slightly off the center.
+In such situation the sensitivity can be roughly read of from the curve shown in figure \ref{fig:jc_lambda}, as the decrease/increase of $\la$, mimicking the distance from the center of the holographic junction.